Are you considering becoming a dentist? If so, you already know this career provides many rewards, challenges, and opportunities.

 Dentists have been and always will be in high demand.
 Having moved around and lived in three states, I’ve seen the plethora of job opportunities for dentists.
 As a dentist, you are a highly trained professional with a specific set of skills.

-People will always have dental issues and a need for seeing a dentist, whether that is for preventive, restorative, or surgical treatment.
+People will always have dental issues and a need to see a dentist, whether that is for preventive, restorative, or surgical treatment.
 Most people go to the dentist at some point in or throughout their lives.

 Even when there may be an economic downturn, dentistry remains one of the most stable professions.